RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

   SimpleCriterionContainer.mapDispatchToProps)(SimpleCriterionContainer)
 ```

-Most of the time, it is more convenient to define a default state and avoid that way testing if state is null or undefined.
+Most of the time, it is more convenient to define a default state to avoid testing if the state is null or undefined.
 However, mapStateToProps method being often called, **the developer must avoid creating new instances** in that method, otherwise the component will constantly render.
-The following code illustrates state recovering, with default state when there is none shared yet, in SimpleCriterion example.
+The following code illustrates state recovering with a default state in the SimpleCriterion example.

 ```jsx
 import { connect } from '@regardsoss/redux'